stageor/Financial_KPI_Dashboard/README.md

 ## Overview

-This project involves building an end-to-end financial KPI dashboard in MS Excel to monitor business performance across revenue, expenses, and operational efficiency.
+This project delivers an end-to-end financial KPI dashboard in MS Excel to monitor performance across revenue, expenses, and operational efficiency.

-It is designed for executive decision-making, enabling quick comparisons between actuals and budget, clear trend analysis, and direct visibility into cost variances across business units.
+Designed for executive decision-making, it enables quick Actual vs Budget comparisons, clear trend analysis, and direct visibility into cost variances across business units.

 ---